goabstract/Awesome-Design-Tools/README.md

 ### Addendum (Reference & Inspiration)

-This repo was inspired by articles from the design community and Prototypr.io Toolbox.
+This repo was inspired by articles from the design community and [Prototypr.io Toolbox](https://prototypr.io/toolbox/) made by my good friend [Graeme](https://twitter.com/graeme_fulton).